TheAlgorithms/MATLAB-Octave/README.md

 ### Contributing

 You can like contribute to this repository.
 You simply orient on the directory structure.<br>
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to Jupyter.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute.

 ## License